CyberChip1981/tios/README.md

 That would be awesome!!!!

-// Below is the readme of the creator link: https://github.com/VolosR/tios //
+// Below is the readme of the creator, link: https://github.com/VolosR/tios //

 I present to you. t-display INPUT output  system.
 Or TIOS, the name BIOS was taken.